Blazecool789/WRO-2025-Oaklabs/README.md

-# WRO-2025-Oaklabs
+Oak-Labs

-Our team, Oaklabs, has developed a robot for the WRO 2025 Future Engineers competition that combines practical simplicity with advanced technical systems.
-The design focuses on high efficiency, reliable performance, and adaptability to different competition phases.
-Every subsystem has been carefully chosen and configured to work together, ensuring that the robot can carry out each stage of the challenge with precision and consistency.
+This repository contains the work of Team Oaklabs, developed for the WRO 2025 Future Engineers competition.
+Our robot combines simplicity with advanced technical systems to ensure efficiency, reliability, and adaptability across all phases of the challenge.

-The control architecture is based on a distributed system using two microcontrollers: an Arduino Uno and a Raspberry Pi 5.
-This structure allows the workload to be divided so that each device focuses on the tasks it performs best.
-The Arduino is dedicated to real-time actuation and low-latency sensor processing, while the Raspberry Pi handles high-level decision-making, camera-based vision processing, and computationally intensive tasks.
-By separating these responsibilities, we reduce processing delays and ensure that the robot can execute movements quickly in response to its environment.

-#HOW IT WORKS
-The Arduino subsystem is equipped with a motor driver shield, which controls a brushed DC motor for forward and reverse motion and a high-torque servo motor for angular adjustments.
-These components allow for smooth locomotion and precise steering corrections.
-Two HC-SR04 ultrasonic range sensors are connected to the Arduino’s digital pins, providing continuous measurements of distances from field boundaries.
-A lightweight algorithm processes the readings at a high polling rate, enabling the robot to maintain a safe offset from the edges and avoid unintentional collisions.

-The Raspberry Pi 5 subsystem includes a wide-angle camera module for vision-based navigation and an additional ultrasonic sensor for obstacle detection redundancy.
-The camera captures live video input, which is processed using Python and the OpenCV library.
-These programs are capable of performing tasks such as color recognition, block detection, and line pattern analysis.
-The extra ultrasonic sensor works in combination with the camera data to increase obstacle detection accuracy, especially in conditions where the camera might have limited visibility.

-A key feature of our design is the wired serial communication protocol between the Raspberry Pi and Arduino.
-We implemented a synchronous, variable-based system that transmits control signals with minimal latency.
-This ensures that high-level perception data from the Raspberry Pi is converted into movement commands on the Arduino almost instantly.
-The protocol is designed to be deterministic, meaning that each transmitted variable results in a predictable, pre-defined action.

-The operational logic changes depending on the competition phase.
-During obstacle navigation, the Raspberry Pi uses its ultrasonic sensor to check for objects within a 5 cm range.
-If an obstacle is detected, the camera identifies its color.
-A red block triggers the Raspberry Pi to send the variable “R” to the Arduino, which rotates the servo motor 50 degrees to the right to bypass the object.
-A green block triggers the variable “L,” causing a 50-degree left turn.
-This approach allows the robot to adapt its movement based on obstacle type and position while keeping responses fast and consistent.

-In the open challenge phase, where static obstacles are not present, the navigation system switches to line-based guidance.
-The camera scans the floor for sequences of blue and orange lines.
-A blue–orange sequence signals the Raspberry Pi to send the variable “C” to the Arduino, initiating a clockwise turn.
-An orange–blue sequence triggers the variable “A” for a counterclockwise turn.
-This method reduces unnecessary sensor usage during this phase, improving computational efficiency.

-The final phase is the parallel parking task.
-The Raspberry Pi counts the number of blue and orange lines detected during navigation.
-Twelve detections of each color indicate that three laps have been completed.
-At this point, the Raspberry Pi waits for a pink field marking.
-When it is detected, the Pi sends the variable “P” to the Arduino, which executes a pre-programmed parallel parking maneuver to position the robot accurately within the designated area.

-This design approach offers several advantages.
-The distributed control system ensures that both time-sensitive motor control and processor-intensive vision tasks run simultaneously without interfering with each other.
-Sensor fusion — combining camera and ultrasonic data — provides more reliable detection than using a single sensing method.
-The communication protocol between the microcontrollers is minimalistic yet highly effective, reducing the chance of data loss or transmission errors during competition.

-Overall, our solution for the WRO 2025 Future Engineers competition reflects a careful balance between complexity and practicality.
-The robot’s systems are modular, meaning that components can be replaced or upgraded without redesigning the entire structure.
-This not only improves reliability but also makes it easier to troubleshoot and adapt to changing competition requirements.
-The combination of dual microcontrollers, optimized algorithms, and well-integrated sensors enables our robot to perform with both speed and accuracy, making it well-suited for the diverse challenges of the event.
+Members:
+Supratiik Koppuravuri
+Aneesh Kulkarni
+Krishna Hanumanthu

+Project/bot description :

+Our robot is designed around a distributed control system that uses two microcontrollers: an Arduino Uno and a Raspberry Pi 5.

+The Arduino Uno handles real-time actuation, low-latency sensor processing, and precise motor control.

+The Raspberry Pi 5 performs high-level decision-making, camera-based vision processing, and computationally intensive tasks.

+Key hardware components include:

+Arduino subsystem: motor driver shield, brushed DC motor, high-torque servo motor, 2 × HC-SR04 ultrasonic sensors.

+Raspberry Pi subsystem: wide-angle camera module, 1 × ultrasonic sensor for redundancy.

+The robot is capable of obstacle detection, vision-based navigation, line pattern recognition, and a parallel parking maneuver.
+By combining camera data with ultrasonic readings, the system achieves reliable sensor fusion and fast decision-making.

+Table of contents :

+team-photos : photos of each team member (formal & informal)

+bot-photos : multiple views of the robot (front, back, left, right, top, bottom)

+diagrams and schemes : visual representations of system architecture, wiring, and component interconnections

+materials and components : detailed list of all hardware and electronics used

+3D models : CAD designs and animations of the robot build

+reference documents : reports/manuals covering design decisions and logistics

+TeamCode : complete codebase with explanations for each competition phase

+videos : demonstration of the robot performing different tasks

+Introduction

+Team Oaklabs proudly presents its robot for the World Robot Olympiad 2025 (Future Engineers).

+Our design philosophy emphasizes efficiency, precision, and modularity.
+By distributing responsibilities between the Arduino and Raspberry Pi, the robot executes movements with speed while simultaneously processing complex vision-based tasks.

+Highlights of our approach:

+Distributed architecture: separates time-critical motor control from computationally heavy tasks.

+Sensor fusion: combines ultrasonic data with camera vision for robust navigation.

+Adaptive behavior: the robot dynamically switches strategies between obstacle navigation, line-following, and parallel parking.

+Deterministic communication protocol: ensures that commands from the Raspberry Pi to the Arduino translate into predictable actions.

+Modularity: components can be easily replaced or upgraded, making the system flexible and competition-ready.

+By balancing advanced algorithms with practical engineering, Oaklabs has built a robot capable of tackling every stage of the competition with speed, consistency, and adaptability.